SHARE THIS ARTICLE

 A broad policy also covers all risks (except for any risks named in your policy as exclusions), but when it comes to your contents, it only covers all named risks.
 That means that unless a belonging or valuable is specifically written into your policy, it won’t be covered.

-As a mortgage holder in Manitoba, your mortgagor will typically require you to have:
+However, as a mortgage holder in Manitoba, your mortgagor will typically require you to have:

 Not a mortgage holder?
 Then there’s no minimum insurance requirement for you!